dasaqui/amphora-challenge/README.md

 If the 'data/04_prediction_preprocessed/' folder is empty (as the first run) this command will fail but running it a second time will run correctly.

-If you are trying to make predictions on a file which don't have in common all the SNPs with the sample vcf file (which are common to all the training files) the predict command will exit with an error, to solve this you should reset the model and train it again as described in model reset section.
+If you are trying to make predictions on a file which *don't have* in common *all the SNPs* with the sample vcf file (which are *common to all the training files*) the predict command will exit with an error, to solve this you should reset the model and train it again as described in *model reset section*.

 ### Intermediate files reset